 - Repurpose and shift the target of your brand’s content by having different content types to appeal to different audience personas.

-- Come up with specific hashtags to address and organize your audience to highlight a stronger sense of community.
+- Come up with specific hashtags to address and organise your audience to highlight a stronger sense of community.

-- Create a content calendar to ensure the optimization of content frequency.
+- Create a content calendar to ensure the optimisation of content frequency.

 b) Persona from the Core Audience